-DLBPS 5 years average share of Cu products' exports in GDP of the DLBPS
+DLBPS 5-year average share of Cu products' exports in GDP of the DLBPS

-q Zambia 18.7 %
+&gt; Zambia 18.7%

-ich be cte Mongolia 15.9 %
+are ous Mongolia 15.9%

-DLBPS, which are likely to be seriously affected Chile 12.8 %
+ich are seriously ed Chile 12.8%

-S, ely Democratic Republic of the Congo 11.1 %
+DLBPS which tely to be seri affected Democratic Republic of the Congo 11.1%

-BP lik ousl Lao People's Democratic Republic 7.7 %
+3PS to aff Lao People's Democratic Republic 7.7%

-DL are Eritrea 5.6 %
+DLE likely Eritrea 5.6%

-Š Peru 5.1 %
+= Peru 5.1%

-Namibia 4.9 %
+Namibia 4.9%

-Mauritani a 4.8 %
+Mauritania 4.8%

-Papua Ne w Guinea 3.1 %
+Papua New Guinea 3.1%

-Philippines 0.5 %
+Philippines 0.5%

-529. Among the DLBPS, which are likely to be seriously affected according to the export earnings dependence threshold, economies of Namibia and Mauritania did not exceed the economy dependence level, so these States are not included in the further analysis.
+529. Among the DLBPS which are likely to be seriously affected according to the export earnings dependence threshold, the economies of Namibia and Mauritania did not exceed the economy dependence level, so these States are not included in the further analysis.

-530. Share of copper products exports of the States, which are likely to be seriously affected, in world exports of these products in 2017 shown in Figure 5.1.
+530. Share of copper products' exports of the States which are likely to be seriously affected, in world exports of these products in 2017, are shown in Figure 5.1.